microsoft/presidio-research/presidio_evaluator/data_generator/README.md

 This generator heavily relies on the [Faker package](https://www.github.com/joke2k/faker) with a few differences:

-1. `PresidioDataGenerator` returns not only fake text, but also the spans in which fake entities appear in the text.
+1. `PresidioFakeRecordGenerator` and `PresidioDataGenerator` return not only fake text, but also the spans in which fake entities appear in the text.

 2. `Faker` samples each value independently.
 In many cases we would want to keep the semantic dependency between two values.